satishsanthanam/excel-extract/README.md

 ./ramayan

-The output will be text files created in ramayan-ext-1 folder
+The output will be text files created in ramayan-ext-1 folder.